shieldgenerator7/CreatureCombat/CreatureCombatWyl.md

 **Name**: Each creature has a pet name and a species name.
 The pet name is what this instance of this creature is called, as if it were someone’s pet.
 Ex: “Spot”.
 The species name is what this creature is called if you saw a random one out in the wild.
 Ex: “cat”, “wolf”, “deer”.
 The pet name is for the player of that instance of the card to write on the card to mark that instance as distinct from the other instances.
 The species name is to help identify that creature so others players know generally what that card is capable of.
 A species can be represented by multiple different cards.

 **Points**: The card cost is how many points it costs to put this creature in a player’s deck.
-The cost is auto-calculated by the creature’s base power and biome mods.
+The cost is auto-calculated by the creature’s base power and terrain mods.
 It is up to you, the designer, to increase the cost for the creature’s abilities.
 This number is the main way that you balance a card.

 -   No point cost should evenly divide into 100.
 5 and 2 are ok tho.
 This is to prevent players from running 5 copies of the same 20pt card or 2 copies of the same 50pt card, or 1 copy of a 100pt card.
 I mean, they still can, but then they will have a deck with a total point cost of less than 100, which is suboptimal.
 I might rescind this rule in the future, but for now I think this is a good rule.